Last Update: Jan 27th, 2026

 NETWORK SECURITY AND INTRUSION DETECTION SYSTEM

-Project members, project guest and end user should be aware that all traffic that traverses the network operated by Marbled Fennec Networks and FurrIX passes through various firewalls, routers and intrusion detection systems that automatically inspect and may automatically block traffic on a temporary basis.
-These blocking actions alert our Volunteer Techs of potential problems.
-Our Volunteer Techs can drop into the network at the packet level to inspect what is causing the alerts and make adjustments to the network as needed.
+Project members should be aware their traffic traversing the network operated by Marbled Fennec Networks may pass through various firewalls, routers and intrusion detection systems operated by our upstream provider that may automatically inspect and drop traffic on a temporary basis.
+These automated actions alert our Volunteer Techs and the FurrIX NOC of potential problems.
+Our Volunteer Techs can look into the network to inspect what is causing the alerts and make adjustments as needed or reach out to our upstream NOC for assistance.
 None of our Volunteer Techs are allowed to disclose any of the traffic they may see to anyone outside of our other Volunteer Techs, our upstream provider’s Network Operations Center (NOC) or law enforcement who may be doing an investigation for network abuse.
-FurrIX tries its best to remain a neutral network carrier and for the most part, our Volunteer Techs have no interest in what project members or end users are doing on our network as long as it is legal within the USA and they are not putting our projects or Volunteer Techs at risk.

 Name Server Management

 While we strive to remain an unbiased and neutral network operator, there will be times in which our Volunteer Techs must moderate the name servers to prevent abuse.
-To date, there are roughly 175 domains which are dropped using iptables.
-Packets arriving at our servers containing the hex for these domains are dropped before they make it to the name service.
+To date, there are roughly 491 domains which are dropped using RPZ configurations.
+Request arriving at our servers containing these domains are answered with an NXDOMAIN response.
 We will not unblock known command and control domains.

 Volunteer Tech Management